 Paul continues to go on adventures, gives talks at events around the world, and is an award winning author.

-He lives in Australia with his partner & kids.
+He lives in Tasmania with his partner & kids.

 Schedule Paul's talk for your next event.

-Watch this site for updates about Paul's next big adventure, an unprecedented 2100km pedal powered expedition from the lowest to highest point in Australia.
+Watch this site for updates on the Rummin film Lowest To Highest documenting the 2018 Australian Geographic Spirit of Adventure’s last big adventure, an unprecedented 2152km pedal powered expedition from the lowest to highest point in Australia.